Continuity vs Categories

 Suppose that an employee survey contained the following question:

-For a small sample of 37 employees, no employee chose response Other.
-As a result, data visualizations such as a bar graph of the number of employees who responded to each category does not show the Other category.
-The correct bar graph would show all possible responses, and show a count of 0 for Other.
+In a small sample of 37 employees, no employee chose the response ‘Other’.
+As a result, data visualizations, such as a bar graph showing the number of employees who responded to each category, do not include the Other category.
+The correct bar graph would show all possible responses and count O for Other.
 How to visualize the full set of responses?

 R: Analyze Categorical Variables - Add Levels Beyond the Data